frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-structure.md

 Any changes to the Salary Structure i.e. among the components, can have a major impact on what the Employee does, such as the kind of tax exemptions claimed.

-ERPNExt allows you to define the Earning and Deductions of a Salary Structure, Payroll frequency and Payment Mode among other features.
+ERPNext allows you to define the Earning and Deductions of a Salary Structure, Payroll frequency and Payment Mode among other features.

 To access Salary Structure, go to:
 > Home > Human Resources > Payroll > Salary Structure